Frequency Asked Questions

 Are they considered whole food plant-based?

 No. While the recipes can be wfpb and Broth Bomb® is made from simple safe ingredients, they still contain sodium and citrate.
-Broth Bomb™ Co-Founder, Andrew, is 90% wfpb.
+Broth Bomb™ Co-Founder, Andrew, is mostly wfpb.
 By designing our products to traditional diets and tastes, with salt and pH regulators, more people will enjoy the nutritious whole plant foods in the recipes.
 We hope to be the catalyst for so many people looking to transition to eating more whole food plant-based meals.
 Later, we plan to offer non-fizzing no-sodium seasoning mixes for fully wfpb organic diets.

 Why recommend frozen and canned ingredients?

-They're easier to manage for busy or disabled people.
+They're easier to manage for busy or less abled people.
 Spinach and broccoli are notorious for going bad in the fridge before getting around to using them.
 Frozen vegetables retain their vitamins as well as or better than normal produce.
 Minerals are always retained, even in canned beans and even after cooking.
 Of course, you can always use normal produce and dry beans in your meal.
 Just cook the dry beans before adding everything else.